Nourish Knoxville’s COVID-19 Response & Resources

 - Guests are not permitted within the vendor’s booth.
 A vendor’s booth is the 10′ x 10′ space (often covered with a canopy) in which their purchasable product is stored and displayed.

-- Guests are encouraged to use contactless payment options at the market such as PayPal or to order via our online marketplace.
-If preorders/online orders cannot be placed, we encourage guests to shop using minimal-touch systems such as Square, Apple Pay, etc. Cash can be only be accepted by vendors who have an approved non-recirculating system on file with Nourish Knoxville but is STRONGLY discouraged.
+- Guests are encouraged to use contactless payment options at the market such as PayPal or Venmo.
+If preorders/online orders cannot be placed, we encourage guests to shop using minimal-touch systems such as Square, Apple Pay, etc. Cash is accepted but is discouraged.

 - All product sampling has been suspended.